looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

       variables that differ as compared to ``defaultsetup.conf``.
-      Alternatively, you can create a distribution configuration file from scratch using the ``defaultsetup.conf`` file or configuration files from another distribution such as Poky as a reference.
+      Alternatively, you can create a distribution configuration file from scratch using the ``defaultsetup.conf`` file or configuration files from other distributions such as Poky or Angstrom as references.

 -  *Provide miscellaneous variables:* Be sure to define any other variables for which you want to create a default or enforce as part